moksh-garg/moksh-garg.github.io/index.md

 * * *

 <dl>
-   <dt>Unofficial Guide for the Indian Business Ph.D.
+   <dt>Unofficial Guide for the Business Ph.D.
 Applicants:</dt>
 </dl>

-Are you planning for a US/European Business Ph.D. but not quite sure of how to got about it?
-Maybe a sneak peak into the application process will help you decide better.
-Even though the document is written from the Indian perspective, it should come in handy for most international applicants.
-You can download it [here](./PhDGuideNew.pdf).
+Planning to apply for a PhD in Business in the US or Europe but not sure where to start?
+A behind-the-scenes look at the application process might help you decide.
+While this document is written from an Indian applicant’s perspective, much of the advice should be useful for international applicants more broadly.
+You can view and download it [here](https://www.dropbox.com/scl/fi/hbd9z98uacqf4dvuamlyx/PhDGuide_Garg_Mahanti.pdf?rlkey=ouep4w3k3x9axvjdoe5fwup3k&st=qsni6wab&dl=0).

 * * *